-Services that are covered for you What you must pay when you get these services Urgently needed services (cont'd) Services outside the United States and its territories do not apply to the plan's maximum out-of-pocket limit.
-Vision care Covered services include: Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
-Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
-People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older and Hispanic Americans who are 65 or older You pay \$0.You pay \$0.
-For people with diabetes, screening for diabetic retinopathy is covered once per year One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
-You pay \$0.You pay \$0.
+Services that are covered for you What you must pay when you get these services w Vision care Covered services include: Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
+Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts • You pay \$0. • For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
+People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older and Hispanic Americans who are 65 or older • You pay \$0.
+For people with diabetes, screening for diabetic • You pay \$0.
+One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.) • You pay \$0.

-months when you use a network provider.
-If the services and materials price above \$150, you are responsible for the difference.
+network provider.
+If the services and materials price above \$100, you are responsible for the difference.

 What you must pay when Services that are covered for you you get these services Vision care, non-Medicare covered (obtained from a network provider) Prior authorization (approval in advance) is NOT required.
 Use the Vision Directory or go to blueshieldca.com/find-adoctor to locate a provider participating in the Vision Service Plan (VSP) (Blue Shield Vision Plan Administrator) network.
-Covered services include: You pay \$10 for one Routine eye exam, including refraction and prescription for eyeglass lenses. exam every 12 months If the provider recommends additional procedures, you are when you use a network responsible for paying the additional costs.
-Contact lens exam provider. services and materials require additional fees.
+Covered services include: Routine eye exam, including refraction and prescription You pay \$0 for one exam every 12 months when for eyeglass lenses.
+If the provider recommends additional procedures, you are you use a network responsible for paying the additional costs.
+Contact lens provider. exam services and materials require additional fees.
 You are responsible for paying the additional cost.
-Eyeglass frames and eyeglass lenses (including single, You pay \$20 for one pair lined bifocal, lined trifocal, and lenticular lenses) or of eyeglass frames contact lenses. (priced up to a regular retail value of \$150) every 24 months when you use a network Services do not apply to the plan's maximum out- of-pocket provider.
-If you choose limit. eyeglass frames priced above \$150, you are responsible for the difference.
-You pay \$20 for either one pair of prescription eyeglass lenses (regardless of size or power) OR for contact lenses (priced up to \$150 for contact lens services and materials) every 12 lenses every 12 months.
+Frames and eyeglass lenses (including single, lined You pay \$0 for one pair bifocal, lined trifocal, and lenticular lenses or contact of eyeglass frames lenses. (priced up to a regular retail value of \$100) every 24 months when you use a network Services do not apply to the plan's maximum out- of-pocket provider.
+If you choose eyeglass frames priced limit. above \$100, you are responsible for the difference.
+You pay \$0 for either one pair of prescription eyeglass lenses (regardless of size or power) OR for contact lenses (priced up to \$100 for contact lens services and materials) every 12 months when you use a